edutechab/Shoes-e-commerce-website/README.md

 # Shoes-e-commerce-website
-An e-commerce website built with only HTML and CSS
+A Responsive e-commerce website built with only HTML and CSS